 Producing a rich, golden-yellow flesh with excellent texture, Butternut squash is one of the most popular varieties of hard winter squash.
 Butternuts are a smooth, long-necked bowling pin- or bell-shaped squash, encased with a pinkish-tan, hard rind.

 Inventory, lb : 0

-White mustard is available year round with a peak season in spring.
+White mustard greens are available year-round with peak season in spring.

-White mustard greens can be used in preparations both hot and cold, utilized as a salad green, braised green or pot herb.
-White mustard pairs well with rich meats such as pork, lamb and game, creamy sauces and melting cheeses, apples, pears, cucumbers, citrus, vinegars, especially apple cider and rice, nuts like pistachios and hazelnuts, herbs and spices including cumin, cilantro, dill, garlic, fennel and corriander.
-The seeds of the White mustard plant can be sprouted and eaten raw, eaten in dried form as a spice or pickled.
-They are the preferred mustard seed used to make mustard paste and the condiment, we simply refer to as mustard.
+White mustard greens can be used in both cooked and raw preparations, depending upon their maturity.
+They are commonly implemented as a young salad green when still tender and mild.
+As a large leaf, they are best braised, stir fried or steamed.
+Mustard greens pair well with rich meats such as pork, lamb and smoked sausages, creamy sauces, aged and melting cheeses, apples, peaches, cucumbers, citrus, vinegars, especially apple cider and rice, nuts like pistachios and hazelnuts, herbs and spices including cumin, cilantro, dill, garlic, fennel and coriander.

 Recipes that include White Mustard.
 One is easiest, three is harder.